Milk Street Precision Peeler

-Please allow 5 business days for this product to ship
+Please allow 3-4 business days for this items to ship.

 Most peelers do a lousy job.
 The blades are made of inferior steel so they do not peel easily and the peel itself is often too thick.
 The blades dull over time so you have to throw it out.
 Many designs have uncomfortable handles or the handles are awkward since they are not aligned properly with the blade.
 And when it comes to thick, tough skins such as butternut squash, you might as well give up before you start.
 That is why we just redesigned the peeler, using top-grade 420 stainless steel for the replaceable blade (why don’t all peelers have replaceable blades?) and a handle that is big enough for a firm, easy grip.
 Try it just once and you will find that it peels like cutting through butter.
 It’s that good!

-This Turkish tool is the secret to perfect char-roasted vegetables, especially if you don’t have a grill or fire pit.
-The disk fits perfectly over the grate of a gas grill or the burner of a gas stove, so no more painstakingly monitoring vegetables under the broiler or accidentally setting them on fire.
-The design lets heat circulate evenly around the vegetables, so you are truly roasting, rather than searing (as you would on a skillet).
-The holes in the közmatik are spaced close enough to hold even small veggies, so there’s no struggle to keep a bulbous eggplant steady or keep slender spring onions from falling into the fire or rolling off.
-It’s also less messy than trying to char directly on the burner: The közmatik catches nearly all of the bits of charred vegetable skin and juices that would otherwise leak onto the surface of the stove; and, once cooled, it can be thrown in the dishwasher for easy cleanup.
-Virtually impossible to track down in the U.S., this tool is essential for achieving luscious roasted eggplant and smoky-sweet roasted peppers.
+When a recipe calls for charring vegetables, what do you do?
+Well, you can fire up the grill but that is a lot of work for just one eggplant or two bell peppers.
+In Turkey, however, they have a better solution called the Közmatik, a metal disk that fits perfectly over the burner of a gas stove.
+Evenly spaced holes allow heat to circulate around the vegetables, so you are truly roasting, rather than searing as you would on a skillet.
+The holes are close enough to hold even small veggies, like slender spring onions, and the disk is large enough to keep several bulbous eggplants from rolling off.
+It’s also less messy than charring directly on the burner: The Közmatik catches nearly all of the bits of charred vegetable skin and juices that would leak onto the surface of the stove.
+And, once cooled, it can be thrown in the dishwasher for easy cleanup.

 The serrated Milk Street Kitchin-tan utility knife will be the most useful knife in your kitchen.
 It’s a pinch-hitting wonder that spans the gap between a chef’s knife and paring knife.
 It’s long enough for many big tasks, but small enough for detail work.
 We’ve taken the proven shape and functionality of the Kitchin-tan and added a maintenance-free serrated edge.
 The grippy razor teeth effortlessly slice though anything and everything: thick-skinned tomatoes and peppers, fibrous broccoli stems and asparagus stalks, rubbery citrus peels.
 You’ll be amazed at how often you use this knife.